 Housing & Neighborhoods

 Currently there are about 60,000 housing sites planned and platted and about 20,000 homes built.
-About 1,000 new homes are built per year to meeting the growing demand for single family housing in Maricopa.
-Given Maricopa’s strong family orientation, it is anticipated that there will be 2.8 to 3 people residing in each of these new homes upon closing.
+About 1,000 new homes are built per year to meet the growing demand for single family housing in Maricopa.
+Given Maricopa’s strong family orientation, it is anticipated that there will be 3.0 people residing in each of these new homes upon closing.

 Life in Maricopa is safe, neighborly, participatory and family-oriented.
 Two of Arizona’s major hospital/health care companies have a substantial presence in the city.
 Maricopa’s K-12 schools are new, thriving and highly rated.
 Increasingly, more high-quality job opportunities are emerging for Maricopa’s highly educated residents.

 Shopping, dining and entertainment offerings are expanding as well.
 Visit our amenities section below to learn more about the full range of amenities available in Maricopa to meet all lifestyles and pastime tastes.